Roblox/nomad-driver-containerd/README.md

 ```
 ./setup.sh
 ```
-The setup script will setup `containerd 1.3.4` and `nomad server+nomad-driver-containerd` (nomad server/client should already be installed on your system, and `setup.sh` only builds the driver) on your system, so you can try out [`example`](https://github.com/Roblox/nomad-driver-containerd/tree/readme/example) jobs.
+The setup script will setup `containerd 1.3.4` and `nomad server+nomad-driver-containerd` (nomad server/client should already be installed on your system, and `setup.sh` only builds the driver) on your system, so you can try out [`example`](https://github.com/Roblox/nomad-driver-containerd/tree/master/example) jobs.

+**NOTE** `setup.sh` overrides your existing `containerd` to `containerd-1.3.4`.
+This is needed for `io.containerd.runc.v2` runtime.<br/>
+Your original containerd systemd unit file will be backed up at `/lib/systemd/system/containerd.service.bkp` in case you wanna revert later.

 Once `setup.sh` is complete and the nomad server is up and running, you can check the registered task drivers (which will also show `containerd-driver`) using:
 ```
 $ nomad node status (Note down the <node_id>)
-$ nomad node status <node_id>
+$ nomad node status <node_id> | grep containerd-driver
 ```

 ## Run Example jobs.

-There are few example jobs in the [`example`](https://github.com/Roblox/nomad-driver-containerd/tree/readme/example) directory.
+There are few example jobs in the [`example`](https://github.com/Roblox/nomad-driver-containerd/tree/master/example) directory.

 ```
 $ nomad job run <job_name.nomad>